marcinkaluza/tfworkshop/exercises/exercise-5/README.md

 terraform-state-lock = ""
 ```

-#### NOTE

-In this exercise, all resources have been pre-written for you, you do not need to make any changes on the resources.

-If you wish to play around with the autoscaling and load balancer resources arguments, refer to the documentation at the bottom section.
+### Build module

+1. In the autoscaling-group module, fill in the missing arguments of the resources.

+2. Fill in correct value to declare the load balancer DNS output in `outputs.tf`.

+3. In the main (root folder) `main.tf`, fill in the missing variables to declare the autoscaling-group module correctly.

 ### Deploy the Terraform code